 In 2005, in addition to officially evolving the Melges Boat Works name to become Melges Performance Sailboats and fully rebranding the business' corporate identity, Melges joined forces once again with Reichel Pugh Yacht Design and introduced two new products — the sporty Melges 17™ Scow and the impressive Melges 32™ Sportboat.
 Within six months, these brand new racing fleets celebrated their first national championships.
 To this day, they maintain robust international regatta schedules.

 In late October 2006, Melges appointed Northshore Yachting, trading as Melges Asia Pacific, to build the Melges 24 and distribute the Melges 32 in the Asia Pacific Rim.
 Some nine months later, in May of 2007, Melges extended its global market reach once more to Milan, Italy, with the founding of Melges Europe — an exclusive sales, service and distribution center for the Melges 32.
 Simultaneously, Melges added more talent to the team with Federico Michetti as president.

 The European sailing community was immediately attracted to the Melges 32 as a record-breaking 20 boats were sold in just five months.
-Adding to its growing success, one of the world's leading performance automobile manufacturers, Audi, established the 2008 Audi Melges 32 Sailing Series — an intense racing series consisting of five events hosted at some of Italy's most prestigious sailing venues and yacht clubs.
+Adding to its growing success, the Melges 32 established its very successful Sailing Series — an intense racing series consisting of five events hosted at some of Italy's most prestigious sailing venues and yacht clubs.